phaustin/quantecon-example/book/docs/numba.md

 p, q = 0.1, 0.2  # Prob of leaving low and high state respectively
 ```

-Here\'s a pure Python version of the function
+Here's a pure Python version of the function

 ```{code-cell} ipython3
 def compute_series(n):